Apollon77/daikin-controller-cloud/PROXY.md

 * When done click on the second Link to login to the Daikin Cloud
 * After a successful login the browser should currently (to be optimized) show an error message (or simply stay on a Daikin page=) because the last page is not possible to be opened by any browser.
 BUT if the console shows success that tokens were able to be catched we are already done!

+Info: The adapter is not grabbing any username or password, just the created tokens after you logged in.

 TODO: (Support wanted) Describe that whole cert stuff for all sorts of browsers and OS and such